 This was a two platform station on an east-west alignment.
 The southbound (up) platform was to the north.
 The main station building was on the southbound platform.
 This was a crow-stepped gable building typical of the line.

 There was a goods yard on the north side, with a reversing spur reached by reversal from the southbound platform.
 The yard was slightly expanded by 1899, and a bay siding laid into the east end of the southbound platform added.
+The signal box was at the west end of the southbound platform.

 The station was west of the town, around 2/3 of a mile.